 The first miracle Jesus did was turning water into wine (Jn.
 2:1-11).
 Jesus took the ceremonial water that was used for the cleansing of sin and turned it into wine, a symbol of the coming messianic king (Gen. 49:8-12).
 In doing so, he was connecting the priesthood and kingship into Himself (Ps.
 110; Zech.
 4:1-14; 6:9-15).
 Many times throughout His ministry He multiplied bread for the masses (Lk.
 9:10-17).
 The fact that He was miraculously providing the bread showed that He was like Yahweh, who provided bread for Israel in the wilderness (Ex.
 16).
 By bringing an abundance of wine and grain, He was showing that He was the awaited messiah whom the prophets had foretold (Gen. 49:8-12; Joel 2:19, 24; Jer.
 31:12).

 Jesus then went to His hometown and read from Isa.
 61:1-2, which proclaimed the coming of the prophet-king who would deliver the poor, heal the sick, and set the captives free (Lk.
 4:14-30).
 This passage was about freeing those oppressed by the corrupt systems of the world as well as by the bondage of sin.
+As the image of God, Jesus was subduing the chaos and driving the serpents out of the garden.
 Jesus declared that He was the fulfillment of this prophecy.
 Because they could not see Him as this, they rejected His claim and drove Him out of the town.
 This was the beginning of Israel’s rejection of Jesus that would lead to His crucifixion.

 Jesus began to preach the kingdom of Yahweh and the love of Yahweh for all people regardless of social status, gender, ethnicity, and even nationality.
 He also validated His message by doing miracles of healing the sick and raising the dead.
+He was subduing the chaos and driving the serpents out of the garden.
 He spoke with an authority and commanded a power that was unlike anything that anyone had ever seen, validating that Yahweh was truly at work through Him.
 Yet the Jewish leaders and many of the people denied this and resisted Him just as their ancestors had in the wilderness and in the Promised Land.
 Jesus had chosen twelve disciples, in connection to the twelve tribes of Israel, to show He was the new Israel (Lk.
 5:1-11).
 And in alignment with His teachings, these men were from all classes and backgrounds who did not get along with each other.
 In addition to them, many women and other people became His close disciples.
 Jesus discipled them into a powerful force of love and unity in the world.

 Just like Moses (Ex.
 19–20), Jesus went up a mountain and gave the Law to the people in His Sermon on the Mount (Matt.
 5:1-7:29).
 Jesus unpacked the deeper meaning of the Mosaic Law in a way that Moses had not, showing that He was the more perfect prophet and law giver.
 Jesus also showed that He was God by the fact that He had the authority to forgive sins, which only Yahweh could do (Lk.
 5:17-26).
 By healing a man on the Sabbath (Lk.
 6:1-11), Jesus demonstrated to the Pharisees that He was the Lord over the Sabbath.
 This was significant because the Sabbath was the sign of the Mosaic Covenant, and the Pharisees believed that even Yahweh obeyed the Sabbath when He rested at creation.
 By acting on the Sabbath as He saw fit, Jesus demonstrated that He was God over creation and over the Mosaic Law.